Overview

 Most of Polotno

 UI is made with Blueprint framework.
-If your are making your own custom UI interface or additional components I recommend to use blueprint
+If your are making your own custom UI interface or additional components we recommend to rely blueprint

-when possible.
-But you can always use your own custom solutions or other style frameworks.
+whenever it is possible.
+However, you can always use your own custom solutions or other style frameworks.

 Reactivity